AM Investment Strategies LLC Sells 514 Shares of United Parcel Service, Inc. (NYSE:UPS)

-AM Investment Strategies LLC trimmed its holdings in United Parcel Service, Inc. (NYSE:UPS – Free Report) by 4.3% in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 11,349 shares of the transportation company’s stock after selling 514 shares during the period.
-United Parcel Service accounts for approximately 0.6% of AM Investment Strategies LLC’s holdings, making the stock its 26th largest position.
-AM Investment Strategies LLC’s holdings in United Parcel Service were worth $2,034,000 at the end of the most recent quarter.
+AM Investment Strategies LLC cut its stake in United Parcel Service, Inc. (NYSE:UPS – Free Report) by 4.3% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 11,349 shares of the transportation company’s stock after selling 514 shares during the period.
+United Parcel Service makes up approximately 0.6% of AM Investment Strategies LLC’s holdings, making the stock its 26th biggest position.
+AM Investment Strategies LLC’s holdings in United Parcel Service were worth $2,034,000 as of its most recent SEC filing.

-Several other large investors also recently added to or reduced their stakes in UPS.
-Pacific Center for Financial Services bought a new stake in shares of United Parcel Service during the 1st quarter worth $25,000.
-Worth Asset Management LLC bought a new stake in shares of United Parcel Service during the 1st quarter worth $27,000.
-Carolina Wealth Advisors LLC boosted its holdings in shares of United Parcel Service by 216.0% during the 2nd quarter.
-Carolina Wealth Advisors LLC now owns 158 shares of the transportation company’s stock worth $28,000 after buying an additional 108 shares during the period.
-Carderock Capital Management Inc. bought a new stake in shares of United Parcel Service during the 1st quarter worth $32,000.
-Finally, Centerpoint Advisors LLC boosted its holdings in shares of United Parcel Service by 205.0% during the 1st quarter.
-Centerpoint Advisors LLC now owns 183 shares of the transportation company’s stock worth $36,000 after buying an additional 123 shares during the period.
+A number of other hedge funds have also recently bought and sold shares of the stock.
+Gleason Group Inc. boosted its holdings in United Parcel Service by 0.9% in the 1st quarter.
+Gleason Group Inc. now owns 6,166 shares of the transportation company’s stock valued at $1,196,000 after purchasing an additional 53 shares during the period.
+Oak Harbor Wealth Partners LLC boosted its holdings in United Parcel Service by 0.3% in the 1st quarter.
+Oak Harbor Wealth Partners LLC now owns 17,501 shares of the transportation company’s stock valued at $3,395,000 after purchasing an additional 53 shares during the period.
+Cornell Pochily Investment Advisors Inc. boosted its holdings in United Parcel Service by 2.6% in the 1st quarter.
+Cornell Pochily Investment Advisors Inc. now owns 2,135 shares of the transportation company’s stock valued at $414,000 after purchasing an additional 55 shares during the period.
+Loudon Investment Management LLC boosted its holdings in United Parcel Service by 0.5% in the 1st quarter.
+Loudon Investment Management LLC now owns 11,207 shares of the transportation company’s stock valued at $2,174,000 after purchasing an additional 56 shares during the period.
+Finally, Pinnacle Bancorp Inc. boosted its holdings in United Parcel Service by 4.5% in the 2nd quarter.
+Pinnacle Bancorp Inc. now owns 1,300 shares of the transportation company’s stock valued at $233,000 after purchasing an additional 56 shares during the period.
 58.45% of the stock is owned by institutional investors.

 United Parcel Service Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, August 31st.
-Shareholders of record on Monday, August 14th were issued a dividend of $1.62 per share.
-This represents a $6.48 dividend on an annualized basis and a yield of 4.20%.
-The ex-dividend date was Friday, August 11th.
-United Parcel Service’s dividend payout ratio is currently 56.20%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, August 31st.
+Stockholders of record on Monday, August 14th were paid a $1.62 dividend.
+This represents a $6.48 annualized dividend and a dividend yield of 4.20%.
+The ex-dividend date of this dividend was Friday, August 11th.
+United Parcel Service’s dividend payout ratio (DPR) is presently 56.20%.

-Several analysts recently issued reports on UPS shares.
-JPMorgan Chase & Co. upped their price objective on shares of United Parcel Service from $181.00 to $186.00 and gave the stock a “neutral” rating in a report on Wednesday, August 9th.
-Susquehanna decreased their price objective on shares of United Parcel Service from $173.00 to $160.00 and set a “neutral” rating for the company in a report on Monday, October 2nd.
-Citigroup decreased their price objective on shares of United Parcel Service from $200.00 to $180.00 and set a “buy” rating for the company in a report on Tuesday, September 12th.
-StockNews.com initiated coverage on shares of United Parcel Service in a report on Thursday.
-They issued a “hold” rating for the company.
-Finally, Stifel Nicolaus increased their price target on shares of United Parcel Service to $203.00 in a report on Wednesday, July 26th.
-Two research analysts have rated the stock with a sell rating, seventeen have given a hold rating, eight have given a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, United Parcel Service has an average rating of “Hold” and a consensus target price of $188.26.
+UPS has been the subject of a number of research reports.
+BMO Capital Markets increased their price target on shares of United Parcel Service from $180.00 to $190.00 and gave the company a “market perform” rating in a report on Wednesday, August 9th.
+Evercore ISI dropped their price objective on shares of United Parcel Service from $185.00 to $179.00 and set an “in-line” rating for the company in a research note on Tuesday, September 12th.
+Stifel Nicolaus increased their price objective on shares of United Parcel Service to $203.00 in a research note on Wednesday, July 26th.
+JPMorgan Chase & Co. increased their price objective on shares of United Parcel Service from $181.00 to $186.00 and gave the company a “neutral” rating in a research note on Wednesday, August 9th.
+Finally, HSBC initiated coverage on shares of United Parcel Service in a research note on Friday, September 29th.
+They issued a “hold” rating and a $170.00 price objective for the company.
+Two research analysts have rated the stock with a sell rating, seventeen have assigned a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, United Parcel Service presently has a consensus rating of “Hold” and a consensus target price of $188.26.

 United Parcel Service, Inc, a package delivery company, provides transportation and delivery, distribution, contract logistics, ocean freight, airfreight, customs brokerage, and insurance services.
 It operates through two segments, U.S. Domestic Package and International Package.
 The U.S. Domestic Package segment offers time-definite delivery of letters, documents, small packages, and palletized freight through air and ground services in the United States.